 How to Use Images to Market Your Branch

-Images typically get more attention than text does online and on print pages, and they garner more engagement on social media.
-In a world where people often scan more than they read, images can stop people in their tracks and help tell your story when words don’t.
+Images typically get more attention than text does online and on print pages, and they engage people more on social media.
+In a world where people scan more than they read, good images can stop people in their tracks and help tell a story.

 Why are images important for my branch?

-These are both photos of AAUW convention events in 2013.
+These are both photos of AAUW National Convention events from 2013.
 Which event are you more compelled to attend?
+Why?
+What’s missing from both photos?
+(HINT: See step one below!)

 What can you do with your images?